Dan-McElroy/mcelmusic.api/docs/decisions-assumptions.md

 - Parameter checks and failures in data model
 - No current security configuration, app is totally open
 - Not very intuitive/dev-friendly setup between domain models and dbos
+- No albums
+- No soft delete

 ### Artist of the Day Implementation

-- Index on/order by artist creation time
-- Get days since Instant EPOCH, mod by number of artist records and retrieve 1 artist at that index
-- Implemented with two separate sessions, one per query (count and then select/order-by), which isn't ideal but also it made sense to keep logic in service
-  - Also count() could potentially be re-used in future
+The goals of "Artist of the Day" are to provide a consistent Artist result for each request that rotates through all Artists in the store, once per day.

+To achieve this, we take the following steps:
+- Find the number of days since the time of the user's request and a fixed date in history (currently using the "Unix Epoch", aka.
+January 1st 1970)
+- Find the number of artists currently in the database, and use a [modulo](https://en.wikipedia.org/wiki/Modulo) operation to get a usable index _N_ for our daily Artist (expressed as `daysSinceEpoch % numberOfArtists`)
+- Order the artist table by its `creation_time` property (as a non-optional, immutable and easily comparable value, which has been indexed for optimisation purposes)
+- Retrieve the _Nth_ artist from the ordered table.

+One slight limitation of this approach from a performance perspective is that it currently uses two separate database sessions, one to retrieve the number of artists and another to retrieve the Nth artist, but this allows us to keep the business logic in the service layer of the application and out of the low-level database access code without serious refactoring.

 ### Architecture
 - Onion!